roq-trading/roq-phemex-futures/src/roq/phemex_futures/index.rst

    |cross-mark| = Unavailable.

-   |footnote-1| The exchange protocol does not support streaming updates for reference data and market status.
+   |footnote-1| The exchange protocol does not support streaming updates for reference data.

 Using